erikvalkering/pigro/docs/walkthrough/simplified_new_design.md

 }
 ```

-Instead, if it is a normal function (i.e. a `std::invocable`), we need to adapt it:
+Instead, if it is a normal function (i.e. a `std::invocable`), we need to adapt it, similar to what we did for the `mouse_pos()` lazy function in the previous section:
 ```cpp
 auto ensure_lazy_dependency(std::invocable auto f) {
     return lazy(